ArmyBarber/kb/docs/Sources/Books/Book highlights/Capital Volume I (Das Kapital series Book 1).md

 ---
 A basic difference between the capitalist and pre-capitalist modes of production is that under capitalism capital not only appropriates surplus-value; it produces surplus-value. — location: [605](kindle://book?action=open&asin=B002XHNMN0&location=605) ^ref-36395

 ---

+Capital is dead labour which, vampire-like, lives only by sucking living labour, and lives the more, the more labour it sucks. — location: [5050](kindle://book?action=open&asin=B002XHNMN0&location=5050) ^ref-45244

+---